 - Financing California IBank – Low interest and state-guaranteed business loans.

 - CalCap – Small business and state-guaranteed loans.

 - Working Solutions – Small business micro-loans

 - Relocation/Rebuilding GoBiz Business Investment Services – Site consultation and business incentives for relocation

 - Workforce Resources Sonoma County Job Link – Job matching for dislocated workers, workshops, and more.

-Sonoma County Recovers – This is an official page for the County of Sonoma and City of Santa Rosa and is a resource for all things concerning these unprecedented disasters that have affected our community, including information on debris removal, financial help, damaged property, rebuilding, and more.
+Sonoma County Recovers – official page for the County of Sonoma and City of Santa Rosa and is a resource for all things concerning wildfire recovery, including information on debris removal, financial help, damaged property, rebuilding, and more.

 Undocufund – emergency fire assistance to the estimated 38,500 undocumented immigrants who live and work in Sonoma County.